Mrs Johns, Science Subject Lead

 - Holbrook are proud of their collaborative work with their partner school, Birchwood.
 One example of the strength of this partnership is the joint work on Suffolk's Farming Heritage.
 Y5 classes from both schools research the very special heritage and genetics of Mr Crisp's Horse of Ufford.
 The very first registered Suffolk Punch stallion.
 All Suffolk horses can be traced back to this stallion's gene pool.
 We study the Suffolk Red Poll Cattle, and the Suffolk Sheep.
 These three animals make up the Suffolk Trinity.
 Pupils across the collaboration learn about these very important Suffolk breeds and meet breeders who display these animals on Suffolk Day at the Suffolk Food Hall.
 On the morning of Suffolk Day, with a budget of 49p per pupil, they work with businesses inside the Food Hall learning about profit margins and costing out their ingredients for the Suffolk day Dish.
 Pupils then market and sell their product idea in a Dragon's Den style activity.
 The winning team cooks their winning meal for the whole class, back at school.
 This is a strong example of how scientific enquiry is contextualised within real life activities and for real purposes.

 3. To celebrate British Science Week in March, we invite parents with careers in STEM to come throughout the week to tell our pupils about their exciting jobs and hopefully to inspire future scientists.
 During this week, we hold a whole school Science Day where pupils move from investigation to investigation throughout the day.
 Previous examples have been, using bubbles to explore with KS1 pupils which forces are needed to make bubbles round and for KS2 to investigate why bubbles float.
-Last year, fun workshops were held into how we can be conductors of electricity with fluorescent bulbs, to solving a police investigation with the use of fingerprint analysis.
+This year, despite the Covid restrictions, we were determined that Science Day should go ahead.
+Remaining in their bubbles, all classes carried out fun investigations around the theme of 'Innovating for the future'.
+Scroll down for details and photos of our exciting day.